Forethought-Technologies/solve-ios/README.md

    }
    ```

+### Plugins

+To attach Forethought to another chat provider, such as Zendesk or Kustomer, please check out our [plugin documentation](Plugins/Plugins.md).

 ### Custom Handoff Methods

 If you'd like to handoff Forethought chat to another provider, you can do so by implementing the following: